Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

 \end{widetext}

-Incrementing a quantum register by a classical value can be implemented in multiple ways, with different implementations having different space-time tradeoffs.
-We discuss several different implementations for this operation in detail in Appendix \ref{sec:addition}.
-The resource estimates presented in this work assume the compilation given in Figure \ref{fig:addition-gate-efficient}, which requires (at most) $3W$ $T$ gates \cite{gidney2018halving}.
+We discuss different implementations to increment a register by a classical value in Appendix \ref{sec:addition}.
+We assume the compilation scheme that requires one uncontrolled addition circuit, using (at most) $3W$ $T$ gates \cite{gidney2018halving}.
 In total, the block-encoding circuits shown in Figure \ref{fig:products-bosonic-operators} have a rescaling factor of $\lambda = \Omega^{(R+S)/2}$, require one block-encoding ancilla and $\lceil{\log_2{\Omega}}\rceil$ clean ancillae, and use (at most) $7W$ $T$ gates and $\Omega + 3$ arbitrary rotations.